mathiasvr/betaflight-deciphered/README.md

 - Range: `4` - `255`
 - BF Configurator: *Motor poles (number of magnets on the motor bell)*

-This setting is used for some features like the RPM Filter.<br><br>Represents the number of magnets that are on the bell of the motor. <b>Do NOT count the stators</b> where the windings are located.
+Represents the number of magnets that are on the bell of the motor. **Do NOT count the stators** where the windings are located.
+This setting is used for features such as the RPM Filter.
 Typical 5" motors have 14 magnets, smaller ones like 3" or less usually have 12 magnets.

 ### `thr_corr_value`
 - Default: `0`